potchy/wslarr/README.md

 # wslarr

-wslarr is a Servarr built to be run in Windows with Docker Desktop.
+A Docker Compose template of Servarr apps tailored for use in Docker Desktop